esnet/gdg/documentation/content/docs/examples.md

 You need to adjust three parts in the configuration in order to function:
 - Grafana URL: This is just a URL where your Grafana is available.
 - API Key OR Username / Passoword for Admin user.
 See [authentication](configuration.md) section if you need more information.
 - Uploaded Folders: The `watched` field defines folders which will be considered for manipulation.
-Those are the folders in `dashboards` folder, which contain the dashboard files (eg. `examples.json`).
-Example folder structure:
+The dashboards should be stored as JSON files in the `$DASHBOARDS_OUTPUT/dashboards/$GRAFANA_FOLDER_NAME` directory.
+Where `$DASHBOARDS_OUTPUT` is the path defined in the `dashbourd_output` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder to which the dashboards will be uploaded.
+In case of the above configuration file, the dashboards should be stored locally in the `dashboards/dashboards/Example` and `dashboards/dashboards/Infrastructure/` directories.

 ```
 ├── bin
 |   └── gdg
+└── dashboards
     └── dashboards
         ├── Example
         |   └── cluster-scaling.json
         └── Infrastructure
             └── aws-ecs.json
 ```
 You can execute `./bin/gdg dash export` to upload the local dashboards to your Grafana.
 Afterwards, you can try running `./bin/gdg dash list` in order to confirm that your dashboards were uploaded successfully.